-- ^{5.1.} The Board of Directors, Proprietor and staff have read, understood and will follow Keeping Children Safe in Education 2023. - ^{5.2.} The governing body/proprietor and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation - ^{5.3.} The Board of Directors/Local Academy Boards will ensure that all governors/trustees receive appropriate safeguarding and child protection (including online) training at induction.
-This training will be regularly updated.
-This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding. - ^{5.4.} Temple Mill Primary Schooll has a nominated governor for safeguarding, Barbara Fincham.
-Barbara will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - ^{5.5.} The Board of Directors/Local Academy Boards should ensure they facilitate a whole school approach to safeguarding.
-This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - ^{5.6.} The Trust Executive Team will regularly review the effectiveness of school filtering and monitoring systems.
-They will ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively
+- ^{6.1.} The Board of Directors and leadership team have a strategic responsibility for our safeguarding arrangements and comply with their duties under legislation. - ^{6.2.} The Board of Directors and leadership team ensure that policies and procedures are in place so that appropriate action is taken, in a timely manner, to safeguard and promote children's welfare. - ^{6.3.} The Board of Directors have regard to the guidance in KCSIE and will ensure our policies, procedures and training is effective and always complies with the law. - ^{6.4.} The Directors ensure that all Governors and Directors receive safeguarding and child protection (including online safety) training, appropriate to their role at induction.
+This training is regularly updated and equips them with the knowledge to provide strategic challenge; to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding. - ^{6.5.} Barbara Fincham is the nominated Governor for safeguarding, who takes the lead role in ensuring that: the LAB has an effective policy which interlinks with related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required.

-- know how to escalate concerns when identified. - ^{5.7.} The Local Academy Board, Head of School and Leadership Team will ensure that the DSL is suitably supported in their role and has the appropriate status, authority, funding, resources, and training and is assured that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.
+- ^{6.6.} The Directors and Leadership Team facilitate a whole school approach to safeguarding.
+They ensure safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development; so that all systems, processes and policies operate with the best interests of the child at their heart. - ^{6.7.} The Board of Directors and leadership team regularly review the effectiveness of school filtering and monitoring systems.
+They/l ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified. - ^{6.8.} The Board of Directors and Headteacher/Principal ensure that the DSL is suitably supported in their role; has the appropriate status, authority, funding, resources, and training.
+They assure themselves that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.